Kathy Velikov

 “What new frameworks for the design, implementation, operation and governance of regional infrastructures are necessitated by this expanded conception of infrastructure and its potentials?” – Kathy Velikov, University of Michigan Professor of Architecture, USA.

-Last updated: April 16, 2016 Ann Arbor, MI, USA
+Last updated: August 19, 2024 Ann Arbor, MI, USA

 She is a licensed architect and a Founding Partner in the research-based practice RVTR.
 Founded in 2007 and with offices in Ann Arbor and Toronto 2007, RVTR has served as a platform for exploration and experimentation in the agency of architecture and urban design within the context of dynamic ecological systems, infrastructures, materially and technologically mediated environments and emerging social organizations.
-The work ranges in scale from that of the regional territory and the city, to high performance buildings, to full-scale installation-based prototypes that explore responsive and kinetic envelopes that mediate energy, atmosphere and interaction.

-She is also a co-founder of the Metropolitan Futures Group, a trans-disciplinary design consortium comprised of internationally-recognized researchers and designers across different University of Michigan academic units that was established to address the problem of the notable absence of design in policy processes that affect the organization, form and materiality of constructed environments; and, therefore, issues concerning quality of life.
+She is also a co-founder of the Metropolitan Futures Group, a trans-disciplinary design consortium comprised of internationally recognized researchers and designers across different University of Michigan academic units that was established to address the problem of the notable absence of design in policy processes that affect the organization, form and materiality of constructed environments; and, therefore, issues concerning quality of life.

 She holds an MA in the history of art and architecture from the University of Toronto, and a Professional BArch and BES from the University of Waterloo, Canada.